dennishall/CSS-Style-Guide/readme.md

 16. Use ids for content that will never repeat per page, use classnames for elements that do repeat per page – as needed for either.
 17. Favor classnames over ids.
 18. Judiciously choose whether to use descendant selectors or namespaced classnames.
 The performance overhead of descendant selectors is negligible.
-  a.
-Descendant selector/ root classname example: “.bio img {float:left;}”
+  1. Descendant selector/ root classname example: “.bio img {float:left;}”
-  b.
-Namespaced classname example: “.bio-img {float:left;}”
+  1. Namespaced classname example: “.bio-img {float:left;}”
 19. Property group order does not matter, but properties should be grouped together:
-  a.     layout-related: position, float, width, height, padding, margin, border
+  1.     layout-related: position, float, width, height, padding, margin, border
-  b.     font-related
+  1.     font-related
-  c.      backgrounds
+  1.      backgrounds
-  d.     vendor-prefixed and filters (-webkit-, -moz-, -o-, -ms-)
+  1.     vendor-prefixed and filters (-webkit-, -moz-, -o-, -ms-)
-  e.     hacks follow whatever property they override
+  1.     hacks follow whatever property they override
 20. Never code text in all caps in the markup (and usually not all lowercase either).
 Always choose an appropriate casing: either sentence case or title case.
 Use text-transform to achieve the desired casing.

 Project-specific